CSCfi/csc-user-guide/docs/apps/comsol.md

 -   Particle Tracing
 -   Structural Mechanics

-The preferred method to use COMSOL interactively is via [the Puhti web interface desktop application](../computing/webinterface/desktop.md).
+The preferred method to use COMSOL interactively is via [the Puhti-rhel7 web interface desktop application](../computing/webinterface/desktop.md).
 In the web interface, select "Desktop" from the "Apps"-view and specify the required resources (cores, execution time and memory).
 Remember to add your billing project, too.

 To run the COMSOL GUI only, launch the session with the `Desktop > single application` and `App > COMSOL` settings.
 For the full desktop, select `mate` or `xfce`.
 Wait for a while as your interactive job sits in the queue and after that you can start COMSOL (tick the box if you want to receive an email when your session starts).